delta-mpc/delta-all-in-one/README.md

-# Delta All-in-One Network Start script
+# Delta All-in-One Network Start Script

 This repository contains the docker-compose start script and other necessary config files to start a minimum Delta network in the following structure: